MattiaRag/timemaproject/markdowns/part_1a.md

 The flag `-t` specifies the species tree.
 The flag `--gcf` specifies a `loci.treefile`, a file including the list of gene trees in newick format.

+All four inferred species trees and related gCFs are represented in [Fig. S1](https://github.com/MattiaRag/timemaproject/blob/main/pictures/Fig_S1.png), while the species tree derived from aminoacidic sequences of minimum 5 species-orthogroups is represented in [Fig. 1](https://github.com/MattiaRag/timemaproject/blob/main/pictures/Fig_1.png) as 1A.

 ## Run HeIST

 #### Prepare the NEXUS input for HeIST